Detecting and Filtering Unsafe Training Data via Data Attribution with Denoised Representation: Experiments: Gender Bias Mitigation

 To evaluate gender bias in trained models, we adopt the metric of \textit{True Positive Rate (TPR) Gender Gap} following \citet{De_Arteaga_2019}.
 Let $A \in \{0, 1\}$ be the gender attribute, where $A = 0$ represents male and $A = 1$ represents female.
 Additionally, $Y \in \{0, 1\}$ denotes the occupation, with $Y = 1$ indicating the person is a physician and $Y = 0$ indicating the person is a nurse.
 In a held-out test set where the ground truth labels are all physicians, the \textit{TPR Gender Gap} is defined as:

 where $TPR_{A=a} = p(\hat{Y}=1|A = a, Y = 1)$ is the TPR for the gender group $A=a$.
 The \textit{TPR Gender Gap} intuitively quantifies the extent to which a model's predictions favor physician against nurse when the gender-related information in the prompt is switched from female to male.
 A larger TPR Gender Gap observed on the held-out test set indicates that the model exhibits stronger gender biases.
+Same with the jailbreaking setting, we average all results across \textbf{10} inference runs and the target set $\mathcal{D}_{\text{target}}$ is defined to be the union of all biased model outputs collected across these runs.